UK Film Festival

-The UK Film Festival, founded in 2011, is a film festival held annually in Soho, London, in November.
-The festival aims to discover new filmmakers but always mixes established filmmakers into their screening programmes.
+The UK Film Festival (UKFF), founded in 2011, is an annual film festival held every November in London, England.
+The festival provides a platform for emerging filmmakers while also presenting works by established directors.

 History

-The UK Film Festival was started in 2011 by Mahdi H. Nejad and Murray Woodfield.
+The festival was founded in 2011 by Mahdi H. Nejad and Murray Woodfield, and holds screenings at Close-Up Cinema in Shoreditch and the Soho Hotel.

-Previous festival screenings have included films that have gone on to win Oscars including Ida, The Broken Circle Breakdown, Stutterer and The Phone Call.
-BAFTA winners include Operator.
-They also hosted the film festival world premiere of Roald Dahl's Esio Trot with Dustin Hoffman, Judi Dench and James Corden.
-They present awards for shorts, features, documentaries, animations, student shorts and music videos as well as special awards for excellence.
+Its programming has included films that later won Academy Awards, including Ida (2013), The Broken Circle Breakdown (2012), Stutterer (2015) and The Phone Call (2013).
+BAFTA Award winners include Operator (2015) and 73 Cows (2018).
+The festival has also hosted the world premiere of Esio Trot (2015), and the European premiere of Billy Knight (2025).

+Notable winners include Willem Dafoe, Timothy Spall, Oscar Isaac, and Olivia Colman.

+The festival director is Murray Woodfield.

+Screenplay competition

-In addition to the festival, the organisers run a yearly short script competition.
-2012 year's winner, Mike, went on to be co-produced by the UK Film Festival and won the Crystal Bear for Best Short Film in the Berlin Film Festival (Berlinale 2014), the first British film to win this award.
-The following year their script winner, A Confession, was made into a film that among other international awards, also won the Crystal Bear at Berlin Film Festival (Berlinale 2015).
+In addition to the festival, the organisers run an annual script competition.

+The winning script of the 2012 edition, Mike, was later co-produced by the UK Film Festival and won the Crystal Bear for Best Short Film at the 2014 Berlin International Film Festival, the first British film to win this award.
+The following year, the winning screenplay, A Confession, was made into a film and, among other awards, also received the Crystal Bear at the 2015 Berlin International Film Festival.
 Both films were directed by Petros Silvestros and achieved worldwide distribution through Interfilm.

-The festival director is Murray Woodfield.
+Reception

+The festival has been featured in the following lists: